grimmelm/nft/nftlaw.md

 It is possible to imagine a court adopting any of these three outcomes.
 Indeed, there is no clear consensus as to which of these is the best solution in general.
-(The three of us don't even agree!)
+(The three authors of this blog post don't even agree!)
 Even worse, these don't even exhaust the possibilities.
 A fourth possibility is that Fern's license to create _new_ derivative works terminates, but that they can continue to use _existing_ derivative works they have already created.
 This is how copyright law [deals